NarubyRiverlione/steamboiler/memory-bank/progress.md

 ### Potential Future Features

 - ⬜ More detailed visualization of internal processes
-- ⬜ Toggle between simple and realistic calculations
 - ⬜ Aerator between condenser and boiler
 - ⬜ Turbines for power generation
 - ⬜ Performance optimizations and monitoring (low priority) - see performance_enhancements.md
+- ⬜ Reduce empirical approaches in calculations:
+    *   Boiler:
+        *   `calculateGasEnergy` uses `CstPhysics.GasEnergyDensity` and `CstBoiler.GasEfficiency`, where `GasEfficiency` might be an empirical factor.
+        *   `calculatePressureFromSteam` uses `CstPhysics.SteamExpansionFactorLow`, `CstPhysics.SteamExpansionFactorMedium`, and `CstPhysics.SteamExpansionFactorHigh`, which might be empirical approximations.
+        *   `calculateWaterVolume` uses linear approximation for temperatures below 80°C.
+    *   Condenser:
+        *   `calcCARpressure` uses `CAR_MaxVacuum` and `CAR_TimeNeeded`, which might be empirical approximations.
+        *   `calcSJAEpressure` uses `SJAE_MaxPressureDifference` and `SJAE_VacuumIncreaseRate`, which might be empirical approximations.
+        *   `calculateIntakeFlowRate` uses a bell curve and `CstSimulation.CstCondenser.OptimalPressure` and `CstSimulation.CstCondenser.OptimalPressureBellWidth`, which might be empirical approximations.
+        *   `calculateCondensation` uses `DampingFactor` which might be an empirical value.

 ## Known Issues

 ### Simulation Accuracy

-- The current steam generation model uses an empirical approach rather than a strict energy balance
-- Boiling point calculation uses a simplified power law
+- Boiling point calculation uses a simplified power law for pressures above the steam table range
 - Heat loss model is simplified

 ### Edge Cases